 Your income tax rate is set by your total income for the year minus deductions and exemptions.
-For the sake of simplicity, let's say this business income is your only income; your tax rate on this income would be 25 percent, based on the tax rate for that level of income. and your filing status.
+For the sake of simplicity, let's say this business income is your only income; your tax rate on this income would be 25%, based on the tax rate for that level of income. and your filing status.
 So your net of tax income is $37,500.
-(Self-employment tax has been left out of the calculation).
+(Self-employment tax (Social Security/Medicare tax for self-employed individuals) has been left out of the calculation).

 How Does Net of Tax Work for Capital Gains?

 The most common use of the net of tax strategy is in the sale of business assets that result in capital gains.
-The amount of capital gains taxed depends on the basis (cost) of the asset and the amount it is worth at sale.
+The capital gains tax rate depends on several factors:

 How Does Net of Tax Work for the Sale of a Business?

 If you are considering selling your business, including a net of tax calculation into your discussions can save you a lot on your tax bill.

 When you sell a business, you will probably have different assets (like real property, shares of stock, etc.), and each might have a different capital gain or less.
 Each asset must be treated as being sold separately for determining capital gain or loss.

 How you categorize certain parts of the sale price can mean lower taxes.
 Spreading out the payments on the sale can also spread out the taxes over several years.